The following is a snapshot of a mental dialogue with God re. being a woman and wondering how on earth some aspects of that are a reflection of *Him.

-These are just some reflections but the important thing to note is that we’re all equal for God and everyone reflects His Image -men and women and even the little ones!
+These are just some reflections.
+The important thing is that we’re all equal to God and everyone (everyone) reflects *His Image -men and women, even the little ones!

-“There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
-(Galatians 3:28)
+“There’s neither Jew nor Greek, neither slave nor free, there is neither Male nor Female; for you are all one in Christ Jesus.”

-Weird Side Note: Ever notice how men in traditional Hebrew prayer cover their heads with a shawl, as do women in some cultures or religions– constantly?
-This reminds me of a verse for women (or anyone) with a running dialogue (which may just be like prayer) in their minds. (and my mom once said our prayers are like God talking to Himself…)
+Weird Side Note: Ever notice how men in traditional Hebrew prayer attire cover their heads, as do women in some cultures or religions continuously?
+Reminds me of a verse for women or anyone with a running dialogue (which may just be like prayer) in their minds. (and my mom once said our prayers are like God talking to Himself…)

 Day unto day utters speech,